lifuzu/django_projects/docs/GLOSSARY.md

 ## Service
 A Kubernetes Service that identifies a set of pods using label selectors.
 Unless mentioned otherwise, Services are assumed to have virtual IPs only routable within the cluster network.

+## socat
+socat stands for SOcket CAT.
+It is a utility for data transfer between two addresses.

+What makes socat so versatile is the fact that an address can represent a network socket, any file descriptor, a Unix domain datagram or stream socket, TCP and UDP (over both IPv4 and IPv6), SOCKS 4/4a over IPv4/IPv6, SCTP, PTY, datagram and stream sockets, named and unnamed pipes, raw IP sockets, OpenSSL, or on Linux even any arbitrary network device.

 ## Ingress
 Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
 Traffic routing is controlled by rules defined on the ingress resource.
 An ingress can be configured to give services externally-reachable URLs, load balance traffic, terminate SSL, and offer name based virtual hosting.